- Day 1 – October 19

 Please, especially help our young people who struggle to recognize Your plan for them.
-We are leaving the season when we typically celebrate the Sacraments of Baptism, Holy Communion, Confirmation and Marriage; a period celebrating graduations from high school and college.
-Please ease the disappointment of these children, youth and adults who have prepared for these long-awaited graces and milestones; help them to see Your plan and love for them.
-Bless them with moments of joy and comfort at reaching these milestones in their lives … and help them to anticipate their Sacraments with even greater joy and appreciation.
+Ease the disappointments of those who have prepared for long-awaited graces and milestones; help them to see Your plan and love for them.
+Bless them with moments of joy and comfort at having reached these milestones in their lives.

 God Who gave us the Eucharist,

-Help us to experience the gift of Spiritual Communion, as each of us says this now:
+This time of sheltering has made us hungry for You, Jesus, and for the Mass.
+You are the source and summit of our faith, our spiritual nourishment.
+Help us to experience the gift of Spiritual Communion, as each of us says this now together:

 I believe that You are present in the Most Holy Sacrament.